 You can learn more about the Cheatham County Community Foundation Scholarship here.

 11. Choose Your Future Scholarship Fund

 Graduates of Metropolitan Nashville Public Schools of Davidson County are eligible to apply for the Choose Your Future Scholarship Fund.
 Applicants must have a minimum GPA of 2.5 and a score of at least 21 on the ACT.
 Students may attend any accredited college or university in the United States.
 Preference is given to students who are the first in their family to attend college.
-The scholarship is renewable, and preference is given to previous recipients if they remain in good standing with the college or university.
+The scholarship is renewable.
+Preference is given to previous recipients.
+They must remain in good standing with the college or university.

 You can learn more about the Choose Your Future Scholarship Fund here.

 The David Anderson Scholarship Fund is available to seniors at Coffee County High School.
 Applicants must have a minimum weighted GPA of 2.5 and show a willingness to work hard as well as a positive work ethic.
 Applicants must have a sense of team without needing to be a star athlete.
 Applicants must plan to attend an accredited college or university.
 They must plan to begin college the year immediately following high school.